An insulinoma is a tumor in the pancreas that produces too much insulin.

 The pancreas is an organ in the abdomen.
 The pancreas makes several enzymes and hormones, including the hormone insulin.
 Insulin's job is to reduce the level of sugar (glucose) in the blood by helping sugar move into cells.

 Most of the time when your blood sugar level decreases, the pancreas stops making insulin to make sure that your blood sugar stays in the normal range.
 Tumors of the pancreas that produce too much insulin are called insulinomas.
-Insulinomas keep making insulin, and can make your blood sugar drops too low (hypoglycemia).
+Insulinomas keep making insulin, and can make your blood sugar level too low (hypoglycemia).

 A high blood insulin level causes a low blood sugar level (hypoglycemia).
 Hypoglycemia may be mild, leading to symptoms such as anxiety and hunger.
 Or it can be severe, leading to seizures, coma, and even death.

 Insulinomas are very rare tumors.
 They usually occur as single, small tumors.
 But there can also be several small tumors.

 Exams and Tests